Early in the year, our local citrus trees are bursting with fruit. Wanting to preserve some of that goodness, I decided to try salted citrus.

 Sprinkle a layer of salt on the bottom of your jar.
 Set a layer of fruit on top of the salt and shake around a bit.
 Continue alternating layers and shaking until the jar is full.
 Make sure that the fruit is well-coated with salt.

 Secure lid in place and set in an out of the way spot.
 The fruit will begin to release juice; occasionally turn the jar over and back gently, just to redistribute the salt and juices.
 Set aside for a couple of months.
 Or years.
-This is what my two-year-old jar of salted tangerines looks like:

 While my tangerines remained very true to color, it’s actually quite common for the fruit to turn brown.
 Some people even put their jars of fruit out in the sun to hurry the preservation process; that seems to contribute to the browning of the fruit.